-So for instance, if the host slot has a bandwidth of 1 GB/s, but if the bandwidth demand of the four connected devices on the splitter exceeds this amount, then you will notice performance issues.
+So, for instance, if the host slot has a bandwidth of 1 GB/s, but the bandwidth demand of the four connected devices on the splitter exceeds this amount, then you will notice performance issues.

-On the other hand, if the four connected devices has a lower bandwidth demand than 1 GB/s, then they should work fine.
+On the other hand, if the four connected devices have a lower bandwidth demand than 1 GB/s, they should work fine.

-There can be more caveats when installing cards on the splitter such as their quality.
-Therefore, it is always advised to not occupy all the split slots at the same time.
+There can be more caveats when installing cards on the splitter, such as their quality.
+Therefore, it is always advised not to occupy all the split slots simultaneously.
 Instead, you should test and occupy slots one by one.

 The Bandwidth of the Host Slot